 At a minimum, the program has defined each universal required competency in terms of student learning outcomes.
 Over one accreditation cycle, the program will have completed all four stages of the assessment process for each universal required competency.
-The four stages include: defining of student learning outcome(s), gathering evidence of student learning, analyzing evidence of student learning, and using evidence to make programmatic decisions.
 An accredited program need not assess all competencies every year or cohort, but rather at a frequency appropriate for its mission and goals.
 However, assessing each competency only once during a seven year accreditation cycle would not likely be sufficient for conformance in most programs.

 At a minimum, the program has defined each mission-specific required competency in terms of student learning outcomes.
 Over one accreditation cycle, the program will have completed all four stages of the assessment process for each mission-specific required competency.
-The four stages include: defining of student learning outcome(s), gathering evidence of student learning, analyzing evidence of student learning, and using evidence to make programmatic decisions.
 An accredited program need not assess all competencies every year or cohort, but rather at a frequency appropriate for its mission and goals.
 However, assessing each competency only once during a seven year accreditation cycle would not likely be sufficient for conformance in most programs.